T-Shirt Design & Logo Placement GuideBy ShirtSpace | Aug 23, 2019 | Updated Oct 21, 2022

 Placement Guide for Logo Designs

 Apparel decorators have to inevitably spend time determining the placement of their designs.
 Not too high, not too low, not too far left or right, and placement of dreaded chest prints.
 Eyeballing is an ok way to do it, but a more efficient way is to measure.
+Although this article is very helpful in gaining more knowledge about t-shirt design placement, we do have to say that purchasing a t shirt logo placement tool will help ensure that your designs are perfectly placed.
 We at ShirtSpace do not just carry blank apparel for your creations, but we are also proud to help with the placement of your designs!

 Image Source: Naomi August